Pregnancy Care

 In-clinic abortions

-During this time, the mother undergoes many physical and emotional changes as she learns to care for her newborn.
-Postpartum care entails adequate rest, nutrition, and vaginal care.
+During this period, the mother goes through many physical and emotional changes while learning to care for her newborn.
+Postpartum care involves getting proper rest, nutrition, and vaginal care.

 • Frequent urination.